 - 6.6.1.
-For night range weapons deliveries, the weather must allow the Range Control Officer (RCO) (for a class A range), or a flight member or range personnel (for a class B or C range) to clear the target area and spot or score the ordnance impact.
-(T-3). - 6.6.2.
+For night range weapons deliveries, the weather must allow the Range Control Officer (RCO) (for a class A range), or a flight member or range personnel (for a class B or C range) to clear the target area and spot or score the ordnance impact. - 6.6.2.
 Multiple weapons deliveries may be accomplished at night and/or during IMC if range patterns and procedures that ensure positive aircraft separation are established and briefed. - 6.6.2.1.
 TF altitude and maneuvering restrictions apply throughout the pattern for TF deliveries.
-If the downwind is flown at MSA or above, do not begin a TF descent to the planned delivery altitude until in a position to remain within TF limits. - 6.6.2.2.
+If the downwind is flown at MSA or above do not begin a TF descent to the planned delivery altitude until in a position to remain within TF limits. - 6.6.2.2.
 Minimum pattern altitude for non-TF deliveries is MSA or above, range restrictions permitting, unless complying with para 3.34 (NVG Procedures). - 6.6.3.
 For IMC range deliveries through or above the weather comply with the applicable Range Orders and the following restrictions: - 6.6.3.1.
+A fully functional EGI Present Position Keeping Source (PPKS) must be selected for delivery.

+6.6.3.2.
+Unguided Ordnance.

-A fully functional EGI PPKS is selected for delivery.
-(T-3). - 6.6.3.2.
-Unguided ordnance.
-(T-3). - 6.6.3.2.1.
-If SYSB is used as the Height Above Target calculation source (i.e., SYSG is non-functional or showing as invalid) and MN or INS PPKS is set, accomplish a system altitude update within five minutes of release.
-(T-3). - 6.6.3.2.2.
-Radar designations from an APG-70/82 or ASQ-236 High Resolution Map patch map require a target direct designation (APG-70: 0.67 NM, ASQ-236: 4000 ft or better) with correlation verified between the target, and at least one offset on a minimum 1.3 NM patch map.
-(T-3). - 6.6.3.2.3.
+- 6.6.3.2.1.
+If SYSB is used as the Height above Target HAT calculation source (i.e. SYSG is non-functional or showing as invalid) and MN or INS PPKS is set, a system altitude update must be accomplished within five minutes prior to release. - 6.6.3.2.2.
+Radar designations from an APG-70 or ASQ-236 High Resolution Map (HRM) patch map require a target direct designation (APG-70: .67NM, ASQ-236: 4,000' or better) with correlation verified between the target and at least one offset on a minimum 1.3NM patch map. - 6.6.3.2.3.
 Nav target designation may be used in MN and/or INS PPKS only if a MN and/or INS update has been accomplished within five minutes prior to release.
-Exception: This restriction is not applicable if AUTO INS UPDT is enabled. - 6.6.3.2.4.
-After target designation, verify weapons release will result with on-range impacts.
-(T-3).
-This may be accomplished by checking designation accuracy against published range coordinates, utilizing Tactical Situational Display or Situational
+EXCEPTION: This restriction is not applicable if AUTO INS UPDT is enabled. - 6.6.3.2.4.
+After successful designation of the planned target, verify designated coordinates against published range coordinates to ensure on-range impact.